LinkedInAttic/naarad/README.md

 # Neelix #
-Neelix is a command line tool that parses and graphs timeseries data for better visual correlation.
+Neelix is a highly configurable command line tool that parses and plots timeseries data for better visual correlation.
 It can be used for performance debugging for your service/application.
 You collect data for the metrics you want to monitor and:

 * Neelix parses JVM Garbage Collection (GC), System (SAR) and Mysql (Innotop) logs
 * Neelix reads other metrics you have pre-processed and written in CSV format